The application cycle is closed.

-This award is intended for SUS members in the United States or Canada with a history of research funding to support their continued research in the basic, translational, clinical/outcomes, or education surgical sciences.
+This award is intended for SUS members in good standing in the United States or Canada with a history of research funding to support their continued research in the basic, translational, clinical/outcomes, or education surgical sciences.

 Members that are eligible include those who: (1) have previously been a PI on a major independent grant (R01 or equivalent), (2) are currently or have previously been a PI on a smaller grant (R21/R03 or equivalent pilot grant) (3) have previously held or are in the final year of a K- or equivalent career development award.
-This award is intended for those who have submitted within the past two years an application as PI for an independent grant (R-series or equivalent) but were not funded.
+This award is intended to serve as bridge funding for those who have submitted within the past two years an application as PI for an independent grant (R-series or equivalent) but were not funded.
+A Summary Statement from the most recent application is required.
+Since the intent of this award is to support applicants who have previously applied for funding, it is acceptable (even suggested) to submit a Research Plan that has previously been submitted or a revised Research Plan that is being prepared for resubmission.

 SUS Members listed as a PI or co-PI on an active R01, DOD, PCORI, or equivalent large foundation grant are not eligible.
 The award recipient may not currently hold a similar type of award from another surgical society.
 SUS Executive Council and Scholarship Committee members are also not eligible to apply and are listed below: